simonasbuj/laravel-microservices/README.md

 ## Notes

 - Ensure that RabbitMQ is running before dispatching messages.
+    - There is rabbitmq included in docker-compose, but you can also try free hosted rabbitmq on https://www.cloudamqp.com/
 - The queue listener must be running to process messages asynchronously.
 - You can monitor the queue using RabbitMQ management UI if installed.